 I hope this balance of innovation and pragmatic-design, which will be incentivised via streamlined governance model and budgeting, will push 70% of our workload into the Public Cloud, even targeting areas that have historically been conservative regarding cloud adoption.

-A key enabler for the Public Cloud will be our DevOps Automation layer, which I plan to cover in a future article.
+A key enabler for the Public Cloud will be our automation strategy, which I plan to cover in a future article.